Historical places associated with Dalada Maligava

 Asgiri Maha Viharyā was founded by Commander Siriwardhana at the inquest of Parakramabahu IV of Kurunegala (1305-1335 A.D.).
 The original buildings were set up in the Trinity College premises.
 The bhikkhus to take up residence here was sent from Valasgala hermitage in Yapahuva.
 The name Valasgala is translated into Pali as Acchagiri and the present Sinhales name Asgiri is derived from it.
 According to another legend Asgiri was named after the mother queen of Vikramabahu who was cremated in the present cremation ground or Adahana Maluva at Asgiriya.

 The King also made land grants to the temple and an inscription by him to this effect is still seen nearby.
 But the popular name Asgiriya continued to be used.
 During the reign of Rajadhi Rajasinha (1779-1797 A.D.) the streets of Kandy were straightened and as a result the old buildings of the Viharaya had to be demolished and a new temple was built at Udamadapota.
 This is now known as Pahala Pansala or lower temple.
-It would have been great to have mortgage insurance back then, because the demolition for the second time took place during the reign of Vimaladharmasuriya II when he was building a wall round the city.
+The demolition for the second time took place during the reign of Vimaladharmasuriya II when he was building a wall round the city.

 It is seen from the history of the Asgiri Viharaya that almost all the rulers of the Kandyan Kingdom have contributed much towards its development.
 On the other hand, it was mainly the monks of this Chapter who have safeguarded the Tooth Relic on behalf of the ruling monarch during troublesome times.